 State indicators (Link, Battery, Pause,

-Common voltage, Channel A, Channel B)
+Common voltage, Channel A-E

 See similar indicators on Record tab.

-Test button - initiates test.
+Test button - initiates a test.

 This tab is used to record signals in accordance with configuration set on other tabs.

-State indicators shown on this tab can have up to four states:
+The state indicators shown on this tab can have up to four states:

-Pause - not used for Neurobit Optima.
+Pause - not used for Neurobit Optima(+).

-So called common voltage on inputs, which would strongly interfere with measurement of small electrophysiological signals, is almost totally removed by differential amplifiers.
-However, it is true only as far as the common voltage is within dynamic range of the amplifier.
-To avoid uncontrolled conditions of pure signal quality, Neurobit Optima supervises common voltage and indicates when it is too high (the indicator becomes red).
-In most cases the cause of that condition is lack of electrical contact between Virtual Ground (VG) line and examined subject's body.
+The so-called common voltage on the inputs, which would strongly interfere with measurement of small electrophysiological signals, is almost totally removed by differential amplifiers.
+However, it is true only as far as the common voltage is within the dynamic range of the amplifier.
+To avoid uncontrolled conditions of poor signal quality, Neurobit Optima(+) supervises the common voltage and indicates when it is too high (the indicator turns red).
+In most cases the cause of this condition is a lack of electrical contact between the Virtual Ground (VG) line and the examined subject's body.

 Record button - initiates recording.

-If "Time limit" was set on the Session tab, recording will be stopped automatically, when that period expires.
-Session can be also stopped manually at any time with Stop button appearing instead of Record button.
+If the Time limit was set on the Session tab, recording will be stopped automatically, when that period expires.
+The session can also be stopped manually at any time with the Stop button replacing the Record button.

-Settings on the Session tab remain unchanged, apart from "Device name" field.
+Settings on the Session tab remain unchanged, apart from the Device name field.

-Settings on the Session tab are not stored, apart from "Device name" field.
+The settings on the Session tab are not stored, apart from the Device name field.